metagov/daostar/DAOIPs/daoip-6.md

 ---

 # Simple summary
-Publish and index daoURI through a text field on an entity’s ENS or DNS domain name.
+Publish and index daoURI through a text field on an entity’s ENS (or DNS) domain name.

 # Motivation
 ENS is a commonly-used platform for identity and namespace in Ethereum.
 Many DAOs possess ENS names.
 Many DAOs have also delegated management of their ENS name to a manager, similar to how registration contracts work in [DAOIP-2](daoip-2.md).
-This specification facilitates adoption of daoURI as specified in DAOIP-2 by specifying a method for a DAO or representative of a DAO to publish a daoURI by adding a simple TXT record to their ENS or DNS records.
+This specification facilitates adoption of daoURI as specified in DAOIP-2 by specifying a method for a DAO or representative of a DAO to publish a daoURI by adding a simple text record to their ENS (or DNS) records.

 # Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.